zolomart-dev/hiring-exercises/data/README.md

 ## Overview

 This exercise is to evaluate real-world compensation data.
 This is **NOT** a test of how well you know [Jupyter](https://jupyter.org/)/Python/SQL, nor should you try to impress us with overly clever and obtuse analysis.
-If you want to impress us use the time alloted to extract the maximum value from the data possible.
+If you want to impress us use the time allotted to extract the maximum value from the data possible.

 Submissions should be in the form of a [Jupyter notebook](https://jupyter.org/), however you are free to write custom SQL queries or functions if that better fits your work style.
 Ideally your solution would have some way to run locally and test the results so we can fully analyze your efforts.